 Versilis worked hand in hand with HHB as part of the design process for this project.
 Highly visible gates on pedestals were provided by Versilis as per the requirements.
-The ease of maintenance and operation of the system is supported by a built-in redundancy that provides safety in case of component or communication failure and enables quick troubleshooting.
+The ease of maintenance and operation of the system is supported by a built in redundancy which provides safety in case of component or communication failure and enables quick troubleshooting.
 More specifically, the gates can be activated locally using a handheld remote control.
 The gates can also be activated via the Versilis Commander from the TMC using either NTCIP or a web browser.
 This commander can also receive commands from the handheld remote control via an additional module control unit.